 Needed at Home

-In 1885 she opened her own studio.
 She sought shows where she could display her work, and customers followed.
-Over time, she became quite well known and took photos of well-known subjects such as Mark Twain, Booker T. Washington, architect Stanford White, and Evelyn Nesbit.
-She also enjoyed photographing other artists—many of the Ashcan painters as well as other photographers.
+Over time, she became well known.
+Among her subjects were such luminaries as Mark Twain, Booker T. Washington, architect Stanford White, and Evelyn Nesbit.
+She also enjoyed photographing other artists.

-One of her greatest successes was qualifying for the Philadelphia Photographic Salon in 1898.
+One of Käsebier’s greatest successes was qualifying for the Philadelphia Photographic Salon in 1898.
 Out of 1200 entries, only 259 photographs were selected.
 An astounding ten of them were Käsebier’s.
-This placed her among the ranks of top photographers.
+This placed her among the top photographers of the day.

 Photography as Fine Art

 Stieglitz, joined by others, created The Photo-Secession organization.
 Their purpose was to promote photography as fine art.
-An elite group of photographers were accepted into the group, and they were intent on getting the art world to take photography seriously.
+An elite group of photographers were accepted into the group.
+They were intent on getting the art world to take photography seriously.
 Steichen and Käsebier were among them, and they organized gallery shows and published a magazine, Camera Work.